kvssankar/viit-project-dashboard/README.md

 2. Each task with a title, start date, deadline, status, people working on it
 3. A calender view of tasks

+> NOTE :
+> Below are just samples to give you a vague idea baout what page should contain.
+Make it vinnovateit theme oriented, add extra stuff which ever is needed for particular page

+## Built it With 🎯
+**A lot of love, dedication and a little bootstrap**
+* Bootstrap
+* Custom css
+* HTML
+* JS

 # Frontend work
 1. Home page, with all the info about vinnovateit and project
 2. Dashboard page